MikeTarkington/dd_custom_check_talk/README.md

     ![https://a.cl.ly/6quDlLkm](https://p-qKFgO2.t2.n0.cdn.getcloudapp.com/items/6quDlLkm/Image+2019-11-18+at+4.13.47+PM.png?v=8163677d730df1b4ff253ed009bf10a1)
     - NOTE: After configuring the giphy events properly, you might still occasionally get an error like the one below when running the check verification test command.
 I believe this is due to  API call limits from Giphy that will cause an error response.
 This should not be a problem in the actual check at the collection interval we're using. https://a.cl.ly/NQue0ddP
     - Having made those changes, we have a working custom agent check that sends events to Datadog so we could restart our agent with the dog bone icon in the Mac system tray.
-Shortly after doing so, you could check your event stream for those events
+Shortly after doing so, check the event stream for those events.

     ![https://a.cl.ly/JruwR7gA](https://p-qKFgO2.t2.n0.cdn.getcloudapp.com/items/JruwR7gA/Image+2019-11-18+at+4.22.25+PM.png?v=04c58580e66dd4044e399e7accd9681f)

 9. With a working custom check that submits events using the result of data from an external API call, we reveal a power in the agent that rivals that of our crawler based integrations.
 They use third party APIs to schedule data collection and transmission to DD on our customers behalf.
 This check has a schedule based on agent collection interval and can do pretty much anything python can do.
 Lets break down the code so far block by block.